 What should you do if you discover that your parent has been subject of elder abuse?

 The first thing you do is to contact the police and make a report.
 Next, you contact the elder abuse hotline.
 Contact the banks, and financial institution and put them on alert.
 Be sure to get names and telephone numbers of people you talk to when you alert them.
 Then contact an elder law attorney for additional things to do to implement protective documents or court procedures.
 If the perpetrator of fraud or abuse continues to come around, you may consider an elder abuse restraining order which is very easily available.
 Remember that restraining orders require urgency and the harm must be show to be imminent.
+Lawyers who practice elder abuse protection know the ins and outs of elder abuse restraining orders.

 Where do you go to in Los Angeles to file an elder abuse restraining order?